usbarmory/interlock/README.md

 ```

-At startup the interlock binary dumps the applied configuration in its file
+At startup the interlock server dumps the applied configuration in its file
 format.

 Authors